Asad-360/netflix-gpt/README.md

 - Routing
 - Login / Signup Form

+# React Notes
+- React.StrcitMode is used by react in development mode and it renders dom / api request twice so to remove any inconsistency.
+- Optional Chaining : JS is used for nullable conditions
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).